Protecting Psychedelic Science

 Freedom to Operate (FTO) is a non-profit corporation organized exclusively for charitable, religious, educational, and scientific purposes.
-FTO was formed primarily for the advancement of science and education and specifically to support and facilitate scientific research in the public interest and public benefit.
+FTO was formed primarily to advance science and education and specifically to support and facilitate scientific research in the public interest and public benefit.

 How We are Defending and Employing Psilocybin Research and Development

 We intend to challenge patents that would have the effect of deterring, and potentially preventing, other individuals and organizations from engaging in research and innovation in the public interest.

 We undertake further research in order to establish what I know to be true: there can be no patent on psilocybin or LSD as substances, nor on the known methods for making them or using them medically.

 By challenging mistakenly awarded patents and inappropriate patent rights, we enable research and development of medicines that will benefit the public.

 The Case for Psychedelics Research and Development

 Psilocybin and LSD are two of a number of psychedelic compounds that can be useful in treating depression, substance abuse disorders, and other serious and painful health issues.

 According to the National Institute of Mental Health, more than 17 million people in the United States suffer from or have experienced major depression while millions of others struggle daily with other metal health issues.

 Psilocybin was first isolated in 1958 by a Swiss chemist, Dr. Albert Hofmann.
 Separate studies by Charles Grob, Stephen Ross, and Roland Griffiths show promising results with participants who received psilocybin in a controlled setting with support.
 In fact, the research has shown a long duration of clinically significant reduction of major depression.